What Is a credit Report?

 Escalate to the Financial Ombudsman if needed

-If the bureau or creditor refuses to correct a genuine error, you can escalate to the Financial Ombudsman Service (FOS) for free.
+If the bureau or creditor refuses to correct a genuine error, escalate to the Financial Ombudsman Service (FOS) for free.
 The FOS can investigate and order corrections.
 You can also complain to the Information Commissioner's Office (ICO) if you believe your data is being processed incorrectly.

 How Long Does Information Stay on Your Report?